openknowledge-archive/wordpress-theme-okfn/README.rst

 **Home**

 The Home template adds Magazine style blogposts to the bottom of the page.
-Only posts in a category named "Featured" will be displayed.
+By default, only posts in a category named "Featured" will be displayed (this category can be changed in the 'Blog' section of the theme options).
 Images are handled in the same manor as described above.

 **Presentation**